alexcoder04/rfap-go-server/README.md

 [![GitHub contributors](https://img.shields.io/github/contributors-anon/alexcoder04/rfap-go-server)](https://github.com/alexcoder04/rfap-go-server/graphs/contributors)

 The reference server implementation of the rfap protocol, written in GO.
+It shares a local folder, which can be then accessed over the network using an rfap client.

 See [here](#related-projects) for protocol specifications and related projects.